 Ecommerce has been growing at an exponential pace lately, in part due to the global coronavirus pandemic reducing the accessibility and perceived safety of visiting brick-and-mortar storefronts.
 In addition to desktop-based sales, online purchases made via smartphone are increasing as well—Oberlo recently reported that nearly three out of every four dollars spent on online purchases today is done so through a mobile device.

 While shoppers can use more traditional payment methods when shopping on their smartphones, other mobile-only payment methods are growing in popularity.
 For example, while Venmo was initially only used by individuals to pay their friends directly, U.S.-based businesses can now enable Venmo on their online storefronts so that mobile shoppers can use a payment method they have easy access to on their device.

 It reduces dependency on a single payment provider.

 When businesses only rely on one or two payment providers for their entire business operation, they run the risk of becoming inoperational if their chosen payment provider experiences issues.
-Even the largest and most secure services are susceptible to outages, as we saw recently when Amazon Web Services experienced outages twice in two weeks following Facebook’s wide-reaching outage last month.
+Even the largest and most secure services are susceptible to outages, as we have seen in recent years.